 driving under the influence (DUI), the first call you need to make is

-to a qualified professional licensing attorney who can assist you with the
+professional licensing attorney who can assist you with the

 California Commission on Teacher Credentialing.
 The Law Offices of Scott Henry can assist you with the following issues: